federated-directory/help2/administrator/saml.md

 If your identity provider of choice does not have a ready made integration with us, you have the option to use a custom SAML connection.

-Enabling this, is as easy as selecting `SAML 2.0` from the authentication drop-down on a directory.
+Enabling this, is as easy as selecting `SAML 2.0` from the authentication settings on a directory.

 <img style="width: 600px;" src="../../assets/images/directories-saml-authentication.png" alt="Set authentication to SAML 2.0"/>